tudelft/neuromorphic_attitude_estimation/README.md

 ## Acknowledgements
 - The code for the Tensor implementations for quaternion-calculations was inspired by work from D. Weber
-- The code for the Spiking neuron layers was inspiredby work from J. Hagenaars

 ## Licenses
 This work is licensed under multiple licenses